DFE-Digital/register-training-providers-prototype/DEPLOYMENT.md

 ### Development (SQLite)

 The database is automatically set up during `npm install` via the `postinstall` script.
-Ensure `API_CLIENT_TOKEN_SECRET` is set before creating API client tokens so hashes can be generated.
+Ensure `API_CLIENT_TOKEN_SECRET` is set before creating or validating API client tokens so hashes can be generated.

 Manual setup: